MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-XVIII-Community-Development-Financial-Institutions-Fund-Department-Treasury/part-1807-Capital-Magnet-Fund/subpart-H-Evaluation-Selection-Applications/section-1807.800.md

 ##### § 1807.800 Evaluation and selection—general. #####

-Each Applicant will be evaluated and selected, at the sole discretion of the CDFI Fund, to receive a CMF Award based on a review process that will include a paper or electronic application, and may include an interview(s) and/or site visit(s), and that is intended to:
+Each Applicant will be evaluated and selected, at the sole discretion of the CDFI Fund, to receive a CMF Award based on a review process that will include a paper or electronic Application, and may include an interview(s) and/or site visit(s), and that is intended to:

-(a) Ensure that Applicants are evaluated on a merit basis and in a fair and consistent manner;
+(a) Ensure that Applicants are evaluated in a fair and consistent manner based on the criteria outlined in the NOFA;

-(b) Ensure that each Recipient can successfully meet its leveraging goals and achieve Affordable Housing Activity and Economic Development Activity impacts;
+(b) Ensure that each Recipient can successfully meet its performance goals and achieve Affordable Housing Activity and Economic Development Activity impacts;

-(c) Ensure that Recipients represent a geographically diverse group of Applicants serving Metropolitan Areas and Underserved Rural Areas across the United States that meet criteria of economic distress, which may include:
+(c) Ensure that Recipients represent a geographically diverse group of Applicants serving Metropolitan Areas and Rural Areas across the United States to address economic distress.
+Criteria of economic distress may include:

 (1) The percentage of Low-Income Families or the extent of poverty;